exasol/project-keeper/README.md

 Some dependencies define invalid / outdated links to their project homepage.
 PK writes these links to the `dependencies.md` file.
 This will make the link checker break the build since a project file contains broken links.

-The best way to solve this is to open an issue / pull request at the projects that contain the wrong url.
+The best way to solve this is to open an issue / pull request at the projects that contain the wrong URL.
 Since this is, however not always possible you can, as a mitigation, also define a replacement for links:

 ```yml
 sources: